kputrajaya/botc/files/tutorial.md

 <img src="tutorial_order.png" alt="Night Order" width="400">

-### Prompts
+### Prompter

-To prompt players during the nights (e.g., "This is the Demon"), click the **"Prompt"** button on the bottom.
+To prompt players during the nights (e.g., "This is the Demon"), click the **"Prompter"** button on the bottom.
 You will be presented with a list of available prompts, as well as an option to create a custom one.

 The role prompts can be used to share not-in-play roles to the Demon, information for Washerwoman, etc.